Breitholtz/HPC/Assignment2/report.md

  Z_{re}=[z_{re}(d-1)+1/d^{n-1}\cos(arg(z)(1-d))]/d \\
  Z_{im}=[z_{re}(d-1)+1/d^{n-1}\sin(arg(z)(1-d))]/d
 $$
-We check after the square(hardcoded) norm after every iteration to see if we are sufficiently close to
+We check after the square norm after every iteration to see if we are sufficiently close to any of the roots.
+This is hardcoded as to not use any built in function for the multiplication.
+If we are close enough we note that in a local variable and break, otherwise the function iterates once more while incrementing the count of how many iterations there

 //TODO: explain that we use a global index to tell each thread which row to compute next; maybe write full derivation of newton expression